 Milwaukee Winter Performance Gloves

 Milwaukee Winter Performance Gloves put their focus on general protection and warmth.
-They include a reinforced layer between the thumb and index finger as well as a nylon pull loop for easy removal.
+They include a reinforced layer between the thumb and index finger and a nylon pull loop for easy removal.
 With 60g of insulation, these gloves handle the cold better than most.

 More than that, they acknowledge that, when you work, you also tend to sweat—even when the outside temps are low.
 For that, Milwaukee includes their terry cloth sweat wipe on the thumb.
-You also get a handy SmartSwipe section on the knuckle that lets you access your phone or tablet without having to take off your gloves.
+You also get a handy SmartSwipe section on the knuckle that lets you access your phone or tablet without taking off your gloves.

 Pros